KeltonMVP/rules/docs/wiki-info/jobs/lawyer.en.md

 *Example: /free Nic.eXe 15000*

-This command allows you to release a player from jail, for a mutually agreed price (in this case, $15,000).
+This command allows you to release a player from jail once every 30 minutes after the last release from jail, for a mutually agreed price (in this case, $15,000).
 The beneficiary can accept or decline this offer.
 You must have enough accept lawyer points.

+### /jaillist

+When using the command, a dialog box will be displayed with all imprisoned players.
+To be executed, you must be in Jail, next to the desk.

 ### /acceptlaws

 The command displays in chat the number of accept lawyer points you have.

 ### /ldivorce